You are here

 What is eligible for a consent?

-Each medicine industry sector is experiencing challenges due to COVID-19; hence, sponsors of listed, OTC and registered complementary medicines can seek a section 14 consent not to comply with TGO92 provided the product(s) is fully compliant with TGO 69.
+Each medicine industry sector is experiencing challenges due to COVID-19; hence, sponsors of listed, OTC and registered complementary medicines were able to seek a section 14 consent not to comply with TGO92 provided the product(s) is fully compliant with TGO 69.

-For sponsors of listed medicines, the duration of the section 14 consent not to comply with TGO 92 because of business disruptions caused by COVID-19 will be until 6 March 2021 only.
-This aligns with the end date for the transition to permitted indications.
+For sponsors of listed medicines, the duration of the section 14 consent not to comply with TGO 92 because of business disruptions caused by COVID-19 ended on 6 March 2021.
+This aligned with the end date for the transition to permitted indications.

 OTC and registered complementary medicines

-For sponsors of OTC and registered complementary medicines, the section 14 consent not to comply with TGO 92 due to disruptions caused by COVID-19 will also generally be until 6 March 2021.
-Longer timeframes may be justified in extenuating and exceptional circumstances.
+For sponsors of OTC and registered complementary medicines, the section 14 consent not to comply with TGO 92 due to disruptions caused by COVID-19 also ended on 6 March 2021.
+Longer timeframes were provided to some medicines in extenuating and exceptional circumstances.